How Ken Griffey Jr.’s breakout 1989 spring training provided a blueprint for the Mariners’ latest rebuild

 Of course, it’s not fair to liken anyone to Griffey, a once-in-a-generation talent.
 Kelenic had his sights set on the opening-day roster this year, but a knee injury has complicated that.
 He and Rodriguez represent the best hope to eventually lead the franchise back to the playoffs.

-It might be instructive to look back at Griffey’s breakthrough as something of a blueprint for this current rebuilding plan — and how one dazzling spring training helped accelerate the arrival of the 1990s Mariners.
+It might be instructive to look back at Griffey’s breakthrough as something of a blueprint for this rebuilding plan — and how one dazzling spring training helped accelerate the arrival of the 1990s Mariners.

 A prank gone bad